Who was William Shakespeare?

 - 26 April 1564Shakespeare was baptised

 - November 1582Shakespeare married Anne Hathaway

-- 1592This is the earliest records show that Shakespeare was in London
+- 1592This is the earliest time when records show that Shakespeare was in London

 - 1593Shakespeare’s first poem was published, and his plays started to be performed by different theatre groups in London

 - 1594Shakespeare’s first plays were performed by the Lord Chamberlain’s Men

 - 1599The Globe Theatre was built

 - 1603James I was crowned king, and Shakespeare’s theatre group was renamed the King’s Men when the King became their patron

 - 1604-1605The King’s Men performed seven of Shakespeare’s plays for King James I